On this page:

 This tool calculates the concentration of viruses in a room with perfect mixing for one or more people who emit viruses while breathing normally, speaking softly or loudly.
-The percentiles of the distribution of viral viral emission levels in the adult population were modelled based on published figures of virus copies (determined by PCR, polymerase chain reaction) and aerosol emissions.
+The new version addresses the fact that there are much higher viral loads in the population with the new virus variants.
+A “person with high virus emission” is now the normal case (median) and the presence of a super-emitter is a quite realistic assumption in many scenarios.

 This tool was created with great care and checked in detail, but may contain errors.
 DO NOT use the tool as the sole element for critical decisions.